Team-Dumb-and-Dumber/microbit-tetris/README.md

 # microbit-tetris
 code for my custom led matrix that does tetris

+Electronics Engineering Design Project 2022

-Code is for the Engineering Design module at University of York
+University of York